 These easy bacon deviled eggs are a classic recipe dressed up with the addition of bacon bits and chives.
 Plus learn my tricks for the best deviled eggs ever!

 Rich and creamy deviled eggs with bacon are a simple yet satisfying appetizer that everyone will love.
 I used to be intimidated by making deviled eggs, but now I’ve got some tips and tricks up my sleeve to make sure my deviled eggs come out perfect every time.
-Serve your deviled eggs along with other party favorites such as sausage balls and caprese skewers!
+Serve your deviled eggs along with other party favorites such as sausage cheese balls and caprese skewers!

-I’m going to be honest and tell you that for the longest time, deviled eggs scared me.
+I’m going to be honest and tell you that for the longest time deviled eggs scared me.
 How could I possibly boil a bunch of eggs, peel them neatly, and add the filling in the middle without it looking like my 4 year old did it?
 Over time I’ve come up with ways to make sure these bacon deviled eggs come out perfect every time.
 No one can resist the combination of bacon and eggs, especially in appetizer form!

 - If you don’t have a pastry bag, simply use a gallon sized plastic bag with one corner snipped off as a makeshift pastry bag.